Best of Brick

 Per Month

-Outdoor space is increasingly sought after in light of the pandemic and if you have a dog, you’ll want to be close to parks and dog runs.
-Just like buildings, some neighborhoods are more pet-friendly than others.
 Keep your animal's personality in mind when looking for an apartment.
 Does your Yorkie freak out at the sound of footsteps?
-Better forget the first-floor apartment then.
+Better forget the first-floor apartment.
 Is he getting on in years and having trouble holding it in?
 In that case, the first floor might be a smarter choice than the 38th.

-9. Descriptions can be deceiving
+10. Descriptions can be deceiving

-Sure, you would like to believe that listings are entirely truthful, but some brokers can be flexible with the facts.
+Sure, you would like to believe that listings are entirely truthful, but some brokers can be "flexible" with the facts.
 Here are a few things to keep in mind when looking at listings:

 "Luxury" is overused.
 It's deployed to describe all kinds of buildings, so don't put too much stock in it.